elastic/elasticsearch/dev-tools/esvm/readme.txt

 Running:
 1) cd to elasticsearch-shield/dev-tools/esvm
+2) run esvm
-2) modify the elasticsearch-license plugin directory in .esvmrc file 3-a) For native users
+a) For native users
-./esvm
+esvm
-3-b) For openldap users
+b) For openldap users
 esvm oldap
-3-c) For active directory users esvm ad
+c) For active directory users
+esvm ad

 Users and roles are stored in .esvm-shield-config